Guillermo Fratta

-Guillermo Fratta Cabrera (born 19 September 1995) is a Uruguayan professional footballer who plays as a centre-back for Argentine Primera División club Gimnasia La Plata on loan from Rentistas.
+Guillermo Fratta Cabrera (born 19 September 1995) is a Uruguayan professional footballer who plays as a centre-back for Uruguayan Primera División club Montevideo City Torque.

 Career

 A youth academy graduate of Defensor Sporting, Fratta made his professional debut on 6 September 2015 in a 3–2 league win against rivals Danubio.
 Playing whole 90 minutes in the match, he opened his team's tally with a goal in fourth minute.
 He made his continental debut on 2 October 2015 in a 0–0 draw against Argentine side Lanús.

 Fratta joined Boston River on loan prior to 2016 season.

 Personal life

 Guillermo's younger brother Mauricio is also a professional footballer.